directvt/vtm/doc/settings.md

 We call the text data in the settings file "plain XML data" even though our file format is not technically XML, but only visually resembles it.

-There are two predefined settings source locations:
+There are two predefined settings source locations and this can be changed as needed:
 ```xml
 <file="/etc/vtm/settings.xml"/>        <!-- Default system-wide settings source.
 The "/etc/..." path will be auto converted to the "%PROGRAMDATA%\..." on Windows. -->
 <file="~/.config/vtm/settings.xml"/>   <!-- Default user-wise settings source. -->